Dale Carnegie

 Life & Career Timeline

-Born on a farm in Maryville, Missouri
+Born on family farm in Maryville, Missouri

-Family moved to a farm in Warrensburg, Missouri
+Family moves to Warrensburg, Missouri

 Completed high school

-Graduated from State Teachers College (Warrensburg)
+Graduated State Teachers College (Warrensburg)

-First job: selling correspondence courses
+First job — selling correspondence courses

-Began earning high weekly income from courses
+Reported high earnings from courses

 Co-authored The Art of Public Speaking